Cortez Ratima: Club career

+Ratima playing in the 2026 Super Rugby Pacific final with the Chiefs.

 He was named in the Chiefs squad for the 2022 Super Rugby Pacific season.
 He was also a member of the 2021 Bunnings NPC squad.

 International career

 He made his international test debut against England on 13 July 2024.
 He scored his first international try against Fiji on the 19th July 2024.